ian-coccimiglio/ian-coccimiglio/README.md

 <a id="org93ec796"></a>

-## Semi-Automated Muscle Fiber Imaging Platform
+## FiberSight: Semi-Automated Muscle Fiber Image Analysis

-[Project: Lightning-Fiber]
+[Project: FiberSight]
-A fast Fiji-based platform which addresses the vexing problem of quickly imaging, segmenting, and measuring muscle fibers.
-Developed with direct biologist input.
+A fast Fiji-based platform which addresses the vexing problem of quickly segmenting, assessing, and measuring muscle fibers.

 <a id="org9e1f85a"></a>